Improvements to compensation and benefits for the Canadian Armed Forces

 In recent years, the CAF has made targeted adjustments to Res F entry-level pay to ensure it remains competitive and aligned with federal compensation standards.
 These adjustments were informed, in part, by federal minimum wage guidelines.

-As the Res F entry-level pay had already been adjusted in recent years — in some cases at a faster rate than the Reg F — the current increase for Res F Privates is lower, at 13%.
+As the Res F entry-level pay had already been adjusted in recent years—in some cases at a faster rate than the Reg F—the current increase for Res F Privates is lower, at 13%.
 This is not a reduction, but rather a continuation of efforts to maintain fair and balanced compensation across both components.

 Q5.
 How will the retroactive adjustments be applied to benefits for released members?

-CAF pay and benefits (if release date is on or after 1 April 2025)
+CAF Pay and Benefits (if release date is on or after April 1, 2025)

 Pay, allowances and other benefits (such as leave cashouts) linked to CAF salary will be readjusted automatically, and funds transferred directly to the bank account on file.